Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/card.md

 Set a `background-color` with contrasting foreground `color` with [our `.text-bg-{color}` helpers]({{< docsref "helpers/color-background" >}}).
 Previously it was required to manually pair your choice of [`.text-{color}`]({{< docsref "/utilities/colors" >}}) and [`.bg-{color}`]({{< docsref "/utilities/background" >}}) utilities for styling, which you still may use if you prefer.

+{{< design-callout-alert >}}
+These variants **with a colored background** should not be used because they do not respect the Orange Design System specifications.

+Please refer to the [Cards](https://system.design.orange.com/0c1af118d/p/82eaf1-cards/b/69655e) guidelines on the Orange Design System website.
+{{< /design-callout-alert >}}

 {{< example >}}
 {{< card.inline >}}
 {{- range (index $.Site.Data "theme-colors") }}